A Holistic Approach to Diversity, Equity, Inclusion and Belonging For All

 Our Methodology

 • Step 2.
 Organize: Build leadership, staff, and organizational capacity, skills, and competencies through training and coaching.
-Build an infrastructure to support DEI work including internal organizational change teams and external partnerships with other organizations and community stakeholders.
+Build an infrastructure to support DEIB work including internal organizational change teams and external partnerships with other organizations and community stakeholders.

 • Step 3.
 Operationalize: Put theory into action by implementing new tools f or decision making, measurement, and accountability.
 We focus on data – driven decisions.